4. Runtime SDK & Extensions

 Using the MoveIt Pro SDK to Execute Behavior Tree XMLβ

-MoveIt Pro also supports you programmatically generating the Behavior Tree XML and then execute it.
-You can send the entire XML contents to an action server.
-Python examples are provided here, but for now we will use the command line.
+MoveIt Pro also supports your external application programmatically generating your own Behavior Tree XML, and then sending it to the MoveIt Pro runtime to execute it.
+You can send the entire XML contents programatically via an action server.

 First, start MoveIt Pro and in a separate terminal enter a shell (moveit_pro shell